KILTprotocol/docs/docs/develop/03_workshop/04_attester/01_account.md

   {GenerateAccount}
 </TsJsBlock>

-The `generateAccount` method generates the account address and mnemonic key using the value structure definition to return the following:
+The `generateAccount` method returns an object with the following two properties:

 - A key `account` with the type `Kilt.KiltKeyringPair`.

-    Generating the account address takes a couple of steps.
-First, define a `keyring` value, which is a data structure for defining the keypair type with the following parameters:

 - A key `mnemonic` with the type `string`.

+Generating these values takes two steps:

-    The `mnemonicGenerate()` method from the `Utils.Crypto` package generates the value for the mnemonic.
+1. Create the `mnemonic` value using the `mnemonicGenerate()` method from the `Utils.Crypto` package.
+2. The `account` value first needs a `keyring` value defined, which is a data structure for defining the keypair type with the following parameters:

--   `ss58Format`: Specifies the encoding format for the key.
-SS58 is commonly used in Substrate-based blockchains.
+   1. `ss58Format`: Specifies the encoding format for the key.
+Substrate-based blockchains commonly use SS58.
    The value "38" represents the KILT blockchain.
--   `type`: Specifies the user's cryptographic algorithm.
-It uses sr25519, which is commonly used in Substrate-based blockchains.
+   2. `type`: Specifies the user's cryptographic algorithm.
+   Substrate-based blockchains commonly use sr25519.

-The function returns the structure using the `addFromMnemonic()` method to create an address key pair using the given mnemonic passphrase and the mnemonic value.
+  The function then returns the value using the `addFromMnemonic()` method to create an address key pair using the given mnemonic passphrase and the mnemonic value.

 The rest of the code runs the `generateAccount` function and logs the results to the console.